uobie80/spring-boot-3-rest-app-demo/README.md

-# Spring Boot Web Application
+# Spring Boot 3 REST Web Application

-This is a simple Spring Boot web application that provides basic authentication and allows authenticated users to query a user's first name based on their phone number.
+This is a Spring Boot web application that provides basic authentication and allows authenticated users to query a user's first name based on their phone number.

 ## Requirements